utsavgoswami/qr-code-component/style-guide.md

 - Family: [Outfit](https://fonts.google.com/specimen/Outfit)
 - Weights: 400, 700

-> 💎 [Upgrade to Pro](https://www.frontendmentor.io/pro?ref=style-guide) for design file access to see all design details and get hands-on experience using a professional workflow with tools like Figma.
+> 💎 This is a free+ challenge.
+So, if you want to see all the design details and practice working with professional tools like Figma, you can download the design file from where you downloaded the starter code.